magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 mind; the knowing tends the mind.

-‘Those people who keep a close watch over their minds will be liberated from snare.’
+‘Those people who keep a close watch over their minds will be liberated from Māra’s snare.’
 And yet this knowing mind is also the mind, so who’s the one observing the mind?
 Such ideas can make you extremely confused.
 The mind is one thing, the knowing another; and yet the knowing originates in this very same mind.
 What does it mean to know the mind?
 What’s it like to encounter moods and emotions?
 What’s it like to be without any defiled emotions whatsoever?
 That which knows what these things are is what is meant by the ‘knowing’.
 The knowing observantly follows the mind, and it’s from this knowing that wisdom is born.
 The mind is that which thinks and gets entangled in emotions, one after another – precisely like our water buffalo.
 Whatever directions it strays in, maintain a watchful eye.
 How could it get away?
 If it starts to drift over towards the rice plants, yell out.
 If it won’t listen, pick up a stick and stride over to it. ‘*Whack!*’ This is how you frustrate craving.

 Training the mind is no different.
 When the mind experiences an emotion and instantly grabs it, it’s the job of the knowing to teach.
 Examine